 In the Community

-Reid also led a community initiative to support the health and safety of our community by encouraging the City to maintain over 100 years of tradition by continuing to facilitate ice skating on Toogood Pond.
+Before joining Council, Reid also led a community initiative to support the health and safety of our community by encouraging the City to maintain over 100 years of tradition by continuing to facilitate ice skating on Toogood Pond.
 Unfortunately, Council didn’t see it that way, but Reid’s not done yet!